Sigmmma/c20/src/content/h1/engine/renderer/readme.md

   </figcaption>
 </figure>

-The renderer needed to be adapted for the range of user hardware for the PC port and it was based on a pre-release version of Xbox.
-For example, [shader_transparent_generic][] tags were converted to [shader_transparent_chicago][] (or extended) tags.
-The game could also now exceed 30 frames per second and outpace the simulation tick rate.
-As a result, there are numerous graphical issues and regressions compared to the released Xbox version.
-Some issues are only present in Custom Edition, while others were fixed in MCC:
+When Halo was ported to PC by Gearbox in 2003 many visual bugs were introduced.
+Among the challenges were updating H1X's shaders and rendering code to work with DirectX 9 and unlocked framerates in an engine which previously assumed 30 FPS always.
+The renderer also needed to be adapted for the range of user hardware for the PC port.

+_Most_ of these issues have now been corrected in DX11 renderer in [H1A][h1a] MCC.

+* H1X's [shader_transparent_generic][] tags were converted to [shader_transparent_chicago][] (or extended) tags which are less sophisticated.
 * The _detail after reflection_ flag of [shader_model][] is working in reverse of how it should.
 Enabling the flag should cause detail maps to apply after specularity/cubemaps.
 The client mod [Chimera][] has a built-in fix which is disabled for Halo Custom Edition (but enabled in Retail) except in the Vaporeon builds.
 * The reflections of [projectile][] _widgets_ like [light_volumes][light_volume] in mirrored surfaces are misaligned. _Attachments_ like [contrails][contrail] are not affected, nor are vehicle widgets.
 This works correctly on Xbox and MCC only.
 * The [fog][] screen layers effect for simulated volumetric fog does not render at all and fog planes do not render over the skybox.